 - 1. Student Credit Check & Course selection materials are distributed for review in Advisory. - 2.
 Read through the course selection guide to learn what courses are available, aware of prerequisites and grade level recommendations. - 3.
-Students create and review four-year plans with an Advisor. - 4.
+Students create and review four-year plans in advisory. - 4.
 Students and parents discuss elective and required course offerings, aware of post-secondary options after high school and requirements for each institution. - 5.
-Complete the Course Request form provided with the registration guide.
-Follow additional instructions on the course selection form. - Teachers sign approval of course choices that require it. - 7.
-Advisors will look over course selections for completeness and appropriateness. - 8.
-Students Requests are registered with oversight from Advisors, School Counselor, and Director of Teaching and Learning. - 9.
+Complete the Academic plan in Infinite Campus, students will make course selections for all 4 years at this time. - 6.
+Advisors will look over course selections for completeness and appropriateness. - 7.
+Students Requests are registered with oversight from Advisors, School Counselor, and Director of Teaching and Learning. - 8.
 Contact the school counselor with any additional questions.